BAE Systems Australia: Naval

 BAE Systems' bid for work on the s was rejected in May 2009, when the Air Warfare Destroyer Alliance subcontracted 70% of construction of the destroyers to NQEA and the Forgacs Marine & Defence.
 However, on 29 June 2009, the work allocated to NQEA was transferred to BAE Systems Australia due to the former being unable to meet its financial obligations to the project.
 BAE Systems will build a total of 36 blocks for the three destroyers at Williamstown Dockyard.
 These are the hull machinery compartments, and bow and stern sections of the ships.

 BAE Systems was announced on 29 June 2018 as the preferred tenderer to build the s, through ASC Shipbuilding and building the nine ships in South Australia.

-ASC Shipbuilding was acquired by BAE Systems in December 2018, and renamed to BAE Systems Maritime Australia in 2021.
+ASC Shipbuilding was acquired by BAE Systems in December 2018, and renamed BAE Systems Maritime Australia in 2021.

 Aerospace

 BAE Systems, along with several other defence contractors, is developing the MQ-28 Ghost Bat.
 They have also showcased the STRIX VSTOL drone at the Australian International Airshow.

 BAE Australia is also developing the Razer low-cost PGM for the RAAF and export customers, and has gone through trials as of January 2025.
 The Razer is designed, developed and manufactured in Australia.